-Luciano has studied on the investigation of diverse policy issues related with economic development, S&T, and innovation, with recent emphasis on nanotechnology corporate research and commercialization in the U.S. and globally.
-Other recent research includes the assessment of the U.S. Nanoscale Science and Engineering Centers (NSEC) program and the investigation of knowledge acquisition and dissemination flows in the Malaysian economy.
+Between 2011 and 2012, Luciano held a Postdoctoral Fellow position with STIP and was Co-Instructor of Geography of Innovation (PUBP 6741) at the School of Public Policy, Georgia Tech.
+During this period, his research included, among other academic pursuits, the assessment of the U.S. Nanoscale Science and Engineering Centers (NSEC) program and the investigation of knowledge acquisition and dissemination flows in the Malaysian economy.
 More information about these and other projects is available here.

 Luciano's doctoral dissertation, entitled "How do prizes induce innovation?
-Learning from the Google Lunar X Prize," and subsequent research have investigated the means by which prizes induce innovation, the motivations, R&D activities and technological outputs produced by prize entrants, and the influence of the context in prize developments.
+Learning from the Google Lunar X Prize," and subsequent research have investigated the means by which prizes or grand challenges induce innovation, the motivations, R&D activities and technological outputs produced by prize entrants, and the influence of the context in prize developments.
 His research on prizes has been funded by competitive grants from the U.S. National Science Foundation and The IBM Center for the Business of Government.